Interview with Christine Vardaros professional vegan cyclist

 How and why did you decide to become a vegan?

 I originally became vegan to benefit from its sporting advantage, as I had just become a professional cyclist.
 Once I changed my diet, I quickly realized the ethical ramifications of my choices and this is what keeps me 100% strict with how I eat and how I live.
 I want to be able to say that nobody was hurt for me to achieve my successes on the bike.
 Thanks to my vegan diet, I am still racing at the top professional level well into my mid-forties.

 How long have you been vegan?

 What has benefited you the most from being a vegan?

 My breathing is much better.
-Before I became vegan, I had to quit races because I thought I was going to die.
+When I was only vegetarian, I had to quit races because I thought I was going to die.
 My breathing was so bad that other athletes were asking me if I was okay – even during World Cups!
-Up to this point I was just vegetarian.
-Cutting animal milk from my diet really helped my breathing problem to go away.
-As a side benefit, I found that I wasn’t spitting and coughing every few seconds on training rides as well.
+The moment I cut animal milk from my diet, my breathing significantly improved.
+I also found that I wasn’t spitting and coughing every few seconds on training rides as well.